timikoponen/timikoponen/_posts/2017-01-29-digital-hang-instrument.md

 {% include image.html
             img="/assets/hang_sinewave_synthesis.png"
-            caption="My single sinewave oscillator" %}
+            caption="Single sinewave oscillator." %}

 I stumbled upon [Martin Brinkmann's Pure Data instruments](http://www.martin-brinkmann.de/pd-patches.html) where I found the random_hang_perc1.pd patch from the undocumented instruments zip-file.
 I studied his work closely and how he had based it on noise synthesis and what type of values he had used to produce the percussive sound.

 {% include image.html
             img="/assets/hang_noise_synthesis.png"
-            caption="My final version of the noise oscillator" %}
+            caption="Final version of the noise oscillator." %}

 Then in the final version I produced a single hang sound by combining 5 sine wave synthesizers and 8 noise synthesizers seen on the patch below.
 In the end I just selected a good sounding values by toggling the sounds on and off and tried to fine-tune the values by ear.
 Both synthesis patches take five input values: played note, velocity, level of the individual sound, frequency multiplier and decay.

 {% include image.html
             img="/assets/hang_multiple_synthesis.png"
-            caption="My final version of the noise oscillator" %}
+            caption="5 sine wave and 8 noise synthesizers." %}

 On the iPad side I wanted to keep the user interface really simple so it only consists 9 of dots and by touching those it plays the corresponding notes.
 To make it feel more lively I added small animations when the dots are played and also made them always move a little bit.

 {% include image.html
             img="/assets/hang_gif.gif"
-            caption="Small animations that play visualise the sound." %}
+            caption="Small animations visualize the touches and the sound." %}

 As a summary I really liked how the project turned out.
 The sound it produces is interesting and somewhat close what I had initially thought out.
 The user interface is minimalistic and the small animations give emphasis to the sound itself.
 And it's fun to play too!
 I used total 4 days for the sound design and the iOS coding.
 Roughly 50% for each.
 And before the actual work I used one day beforehand to test the implementation of Pure Data into iOS.